aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/set-presentation-view-type-aspose-slides-java/_index.md

 ## Practical Applications

-Here are some real‑world scenarios where you might want to **change view** programmatically:
+Here are some real‑world scenarios where you might want to **change slide master view** programmatically:

 1. **Design Consistency** – Switch to `SlideMasterView` to enforce a uniform layout across all slides.
 2. **Bulk Editing** – Use `NotesMasterView` when you need to edit speaker notes for many slides at once.